busterswt/busterswt.github.io/_posts/2018-02-02-sapient-motherboard.markdown

 ---

 If you've been following the LisaList Google Group or other Apple Lisa news outlets lately, you may have seen mention of a group known as [Sapient Technologies](https://www.facebook.com/SapientTechnologies/) producing new hardware for the Apple Lisa.
 Sapient Technologies has some very interesting products in the pipeline, including:

 - A Lisa 1 and Lisa 2/5 motherboard (referred to as Lisa 1/5 motherboard)
+- A Lisa 2/10 and Macintosh XL motherboard
-- A Lisa 2/5 Input/Output (I/O) board
+- A Lisa 1 and Lisa 2/5 Input/Output (I/O) board
+- A Lisa 2/10 and Macintosh XL Input/Output (I/O) board
 - A Lisa 1, 2/5, 2/10, Macintosh XL CPU board
 - A 2-port parallel expansion card
+- A 4-port serial expansion card for use with Microsoft Xenix

 <!--more-->
-**Sapient Technologies** is a company made up of four Apple Lisa enthusiasts and professionals, including:
+To design and build these products, Dr. Todd Meyer of **Sapient Technologies** assembled a team of himself and other Apple Lisa enthusiasts and professionals, including:

-- Todd Meyer
-- James MacPhail
+- James MacPhail of Sigma Seven Systems
+- John Woodall of VintageMicros
 - Rick Ragnini
-- John Woodall

 Their purpose is simple: to extend the life of the Apple Lisa platform.

-Their products could not come at a better time.
+These efforts have taken years to develop, and the resulting products could not have come at a better time.
 Thirty-five years after the introduction of the Apple Lisa and its offspring, the Apple Lisa 2 and the Macintosh XL, many of these machines have developed a knack for not functioning.
 Whether it's due to corrosion caused by leaking batteries or aging electrolytics, it's no secret that an Apple Lisa will need some ongoing TLC to remain in the stable.

 My Lisa 2/5 has a few upgrades, including: